 Eucharist

-The Eucharist in the Catholic Church is a sacrament celebrated as "the source and summit" of the Christian life.
-The Eucharist is celebrated daily during the celebration of Mass, the eucharistic liturgy.
+The Eucharist in the Catholic Church, celebrated daily during the celebration of Mass, is the "the source and summit" of the Christian life.

 Preparation for Reconciliation and Eucharist for Children

 Registration materials for the sacraments will be sent to all parish families with children in second grade.
-Parents attend one parent Meeting in January, which provides them with a renewed understanding of the sacraments, materials to use with their children and suggestions for family activities.
-Parents and children gather on a Saturday morning in Lent to celebrate the sacrament of Reconciliation.
-The celebration of First Eucharist takes place at parish Masses during the Easter season.
-On the second Sunday in May we have May Crowning in the St. Agnes Grotto.
-The First Eucharist children and their families are invited to join the procession immediately following the first Mass that morning.
+Parents must attend one parent meeting for each Sacrament.
+These meetings will provide them with a renewed understanding of the sacraments, materials to use with their children and suggestions for family activities.
+Parents and children gather on a Saturday morning in Advent to celebrate the sacrament of Reconciliation.
+The celebration of First Eucharist takes place at a weekend Mass during the Easter season.

 Parents of older children who are in need of preparation for sacraments (Baptism, Reconciliation or Eucharist) are asked to contact the Christian Formation Office.
 Sacramental preparation will be designed according to the guidelines of the church as well as the needs of the family.